tamarabaird/tamarabaird/README.md

 # Hi there 👋

-**Founder of Baird Forge** — Here's my work.
-## 🏢 Baird Forge
-*Technical education for high-stakes professions*
+##About this Github
+*This Github contains experiements, prototypes, and tools related to technical education and human centered technology.
+I use it to learn in public, document ideas, and share approaches that may help others working with complext systems.
+Some projects will evolve into fully supported tools or products released through Baird Forge Inc.

+##Mission
-We build human-centered products, tools, and learning experiences that make complex technology safe, simple, and accessible for everyone.
+I build human-centered tools and learning experiences that make complex technology safe, understandable, and usable in high-stakes environments.
+My goals is to turn difficult systems into practical tools and knowledge people can rely on.

 🌐 **Portfolio:** [tamarabaird.github.io](https://tamarabaird.github.io)

 ---

-## 🔬 Current Focus
-- Transforming research into actionable UX/UI design concepts
-- Developing technical education for industry professionals
-- UX/UI Product development

 ## 🎯 Featured Work